rileyjhoff/1.1b-city-builder-from-scratch/README.md

     - new image is displayed in the respective image tag on the left
       - grab value of the selected option from the dropdown
       - the value selected determines which image is displayed
-    - update state of how many times that dropdowns been selected and display the updated state
+    - update state with how many times that dropdowns been selected and display the updated state
       - increment how many times that dropdown has been changed: dropdown1++
       - update the text content in the display stats area to show current state
   - user clicks slogan button